englhardt/OneClassSampling.jl/README.md

 ```

 ## Overview
-[One-class classifiers](https://en.wikipedia.org/wiki/One-class_classification) learn to identify if objects belong to a specific class, often used for outlier detection.
+[One-class classifiers](https://en.wikipedia.org/wiki/One-class_classification) learn to identify if objects belong to a specific class, often used for anomaly and novelty detection.
-One popular unsupervised one-class classifier is Support Vector Data Description (SVDD)[1].
+One popular unsupervised one-class classifier is Support Vector Data Description (SVDD) [1].
 SVDD fits a tight hypersphere around the majority of the observations, the inliers, and exclude some, the outliers.
 One downside of SVDD is that it does not scale well with data size.
 Therefore, sampling strategies are essential to reduce the data size before training.